illagrenan/django-asgi-lifespan/docs/development.md

     $ git checkout -b name-of-your-bugfix-or-feature
     ```

    Now you can make your changes locally.

 6. When you're done making changes, check that your changes pass the
    tests, including testing other Python versions, with tox:

     ```
-    $ poetry run task test
+    $ task test
     ```

 7. Commit your changes and push your branch to GitHub: